So what’s the deal with men and HPV?

 How recent medical advances have revolutionized the way that the gay male has sexually evolved

 Dr. Evan Goldstein is the founder and CEO of Bespoke Surgical – a first of its kind health practice specializing in gay men’s sexual health and wellness.
-Offering an integrated, unique and unified approach to patient care, Bespoke Surgical was founded in 2010 in New York City and expanded to Los Angeles in 2016.
+Offering an integrated, unique and unified approach to patient care, Bespoke Surgical was founded in 2010 in New York City.

 Dr. Goldstein received his medical doctorate from the University of Medicine and Dentistry School of Osteopathic Medicine in 2002 and held an internship and residency in General Surgery at Maimonides Medical Center.
 Receiving the highest-level of education was fundamental in shaping his holistic, whole-life approach as well as his ability to analyze systems-based practices.
 This distinguished methodology has enabled Dr. Goldstein and Bespoke Surgical to deliver highly specialized care in the private sector.